as0ler/AzureTraining/6. Custom-role/README.md

 9. Try to start/stop a machine.
 You could be that is not possible.

-10.Now, we are going to modify the policy stored in "custom.json" file, to allow a user to restart, start and stop machines.
+10. Now, we are going to modify the policy stored in "custom.json" file, to allow a user to restart, start and stop machines.
   * Modify the file custom.json.
   * Add the actions related to actions "start", "restart", "deallocate" over virtualMachines in Microsoft.Compute provider.